Ashish-15s/meme_share/README.md

 # meme_share
-An android app that you can see memes and can share them also.
+An android application to share meme